 - Google UX Design Certificate.
 By enrolling in this six-month certification course via Coursera, you will learn about UX fundamentals and the UX design process, including prototyping and user testing.

-As an alternative, take online courses or join bootcamps.
+As an alternative, there are many options to explore web design education online.
+You can take online courses or join bootcamps.
 There are a number of free and paid options available online.

 Here are some recommendations for free web design bootcamps and courses:

 - Build Your First Web Pages with HTML and CSS by OpenClassrooms

 - Web Design Bootcamp – Design like a PRO by Udemy

 - Web Design for Everybody by University of Michigan